Assam macaque

 The Assam macaque (Macaca assamensis) or Assamese macaque is a macaque of the Old World monkey family native to South and Southeast Asia.
 Since 2008, it has been listed as Near Threatened on the IUCN Red List, as it is experiencing significant declines due to poaching, habitat degradation, and fragmentation.

 Characteristics

 The Assam macaque has a yellowish-grey to dark brown pelage.
 The facial skin is dark brownish to purplish.
 The head has a dark fringe of hair on the cheeks directed backwards to the ears.
 The hair on the crown is parted in the middle.
 The shoulders, head and arms tend to be paler than the hindquarters, which are greyish.
 The tail is well-haired and short.
 Head-to-body-length measures 51 to 73.5 cm, and the tail is 15 to 30 cm long.
 Adult weight is 5 to 10 kg.

 Distribution and habitat

-The Macaca assamensis "Nepal population" is endemic to Nepal and likely in some way distinct from the two recognized subspecies, which occupy adjacent areas to the southeast and east of the range of M. assamensis.
-There is a gap in northeastern India between the two main population pockets, specifically between central Bhutan and the south side of the Brahmaputra River; the east bank of its upper course marks the division between the two recognized subspecies: